 Necessary steps, in to order to hide him from his real father, Dr Steelhammer, who was turned to the metal side by an all-powerful ring, after getting his foot cut off by an evil 900 year old intergalactic Sorcerer, who talks to snakes and shouts 'Thou shalt not pass', in a British accent as he whizzes around time and space in a blue police box stolen from the 1960's, caught in an infinite time loop copulating with his hot leggy ginger side kick, whilst wearing a fez and yelling 'Geronimo!', as her husband watches ...

-Sadly, no. Given that there's a huge Pay Per View event on tomorrow night, you are going to embark instead on an article about boxing.
+Sadly, no. Given that there's a huge Pay Per View event on tomorrow night, with two of the biggest boxers of our times, you are going to embark instead on an article about boxing.
 Well, sort of.
 More about how boxing, along with other things of the time, were brought into my consciousness as a small child in the 80's.
-So there'll be lots of other fun stuff in there too.
-It'll be much deeper than just boxing, I promise you.
-Just re-read those opening paragraphs again - how can this not be deep?
+There'll be lots of other fun stuff in there too, it'll be much deeper than just boxing, I promise you.
+Just re-read those opening paragraphs again ... how can this not be deep?

-Truth is, on the whole, boxing hasn't been fun to watch for some considerable time.
-It's had it's moments, but it's also had a lot more overly defensive matches and fight dodging to protect undefeated records than it should have.
-And the heavyweight division has become a cross between the land of the slow moving giants, and an all out freak show.
+Truth is, heavyweight boxing hasn't been fun to watch for some considerable time.
+It's had it's moments, but it's also had too many overly defensive matches and fight dodging to protect undefeated records than it should have.
+It's become a cross between the land of the slow moving giants, and an all out freak show.
 It's not that it's been short on knockouts, quite the opposite in fact.
-It's that it's been short on entertainment and drama.
-Very short.
+It's that it's just not been competitive, and heavily short on entertainment and drama.
+I mean what is the point in sport without entertainment and drama?
 It's been a long time since the highly competitive Golden Generation 70's heyday, fronted by the late great, larger than life, Muhammad Ali.
 But I even remember better days in my lifetime.
 I'm sure I do ... or have my memories just been filtered through those rose tinted glasses of childhood like everyone else's?

 Like many kids in the 80's I watched a lot of tv and film growing up.
 It was an era of many great emerging cultural phenomenon's that would serve to stand the test of time.
 And that extended to the video game world too.
-The hours of the day (and night!)
-I spent on the Nintendo Entertainment System (NES), were simply unreal.
-Back then, The Nintendo Entertainment System was simply the best thing since sliced bread, albeit with only marginally less blocky graphics.
+The hours of the day I spent on the Nintendo Entertainment System, were simply unreal by today's standards ... they spend WAY longer gaming nowadays! ... but at the time, the few hours that I spent gaming everyday was considered 'worrying' by parents.
+It was as if there was something 'wrong' with me.
+But, back then, The Nintendo Entertainment System was simply the best thing since sliced bread, albeit with only marginally less blocky graphics.
 The excitement of opening the NES Deluxe Set complete with R.O.B., the Zapper, Duck Hunt, Gyromite, and with Super Mario Brothers thrown in on top, must rank as one of the greatest moments in any 80's child's life.
 Well done mum and dad for that one.